Manuperezro/YogaCourses-MSP4/README.md

 Efficiency, Control, Beauty.

 Gray:

-The color Gray is another neutral color that is highly associated with elegance and style.
-Although there is some controversy as to the effects of gray on the human mind, if used correctly, it can have quite a positive effect.
+The colour Gray is another neutral colour that is highly associated with elegance and style.
+Although there is some controversy as to the effects of Gray on the human mind, if used correctly, it can have quite a positive effect.

-Some people do find the color depressing.
-However, gray can be used as a neutralizer for vibrant color schemes.
-It is best to avoid using light gray colors on the walls, but you can use dark gray on one wall and surround it with happy colors such as white, yellow, or pink.
-You can also implement gray colors in furniture in a bright room.
+Some people do find the colour depressing.
+However, Gray can be used as a neutralizer for vibrant colour schemes.
+It is best to avoid using light Gray colours on the walls, but you can use dark Gray on one wall and surround it with happy colours such as white, yellow, or pink.
+You can also implement Gray colours in furniture in a bright room.
 It adds elegance and sophistication to the design plan.

 In reality, gray invokes different feelings in different people.
 The various shades of gray can have a calming effect for some people, while it drives others into depression.
-It is safer to instill gray in textiles rather than wall colors.
+It is safer to instil Gray in textiles rather than wall colors.
 If you do use it as a dominant room color, make sure to introduce plenty of natural light to make the room feel more welcoming and warm.

 Emotions associated with the color Gray are: